With summer winding down in Palm Coast, now is a good time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters should be exchanged every few months, depending on the model you use.
+Furnace filters need to be changed every few months, depending on the kind you use.

-Unsure when you last replaced yours?
-Pull it out and angle it toward the light.
-If there’s no light visible, get a new one.
+Unsure when you last checked yours?
+Take it out and tilt it toward the light.
+If light isn’t visible, replace it.

 3. Clean the Inside